Quality education for all

 Monitoring learning through a global framework

 The primary indicator of SDG 4 (SDG 4.1.1), requires information about the proportion of girls and boys achieving at least a minimum proficiency level in reading and mathematics at 3 stages of schooling – the end of lower primary, primary and lower secondary.
-There has been considerable international effort – led by the UIS and supported by the Global Alliance to Monitor Learning (GAML) – to reach a shared understanding of the knowledge and skills learners must be able to demonstrate at these minimum levels.

 As a member of GAML, and in collaboration with other international organisations and experts, ACER has contributed to the development of the Global Proficiency Framework.
 This framework defines the minimum proficiency levels (MPLs) in reading and mathematics that learners are expected to obtain at the end of lower primary, end of primary and end of lower secondary.